-The following table provides information as of December 31, 2019, regarding securities authorized for issuance under the Company's compensation plans.
-The Company's compensation plans include the 2009 Plan, the 2011 Plan, and the Purchase Plan.
-The numbers in the following table do not include options or shares that may be added to the issuable amounts under the 2011 Plan or the Purchase Plan, respectively, after December 31, 2019, in accordance with the terms of the respective plans.
+The following table provides information as of December 31, 2022, regarding securities authorized for issuance under the Company's compensation plans.
+The Company's compensation plans include the 2020 Plan, the 2011 Plan, and the Purchase Plan.

-(a) Weighted- Number of sec Number of average remaining average securities to be exercise for future issi issued upon price of under equivalence of exercise of outstanding compensati outstanding options, plans (exclusted) options, warrants or securities reflees the plan Category rights rights column (a) ilable ance ty on ling cted in Equity compensation plans approved by security holders 3,412,051(1) \$ 10.42(1) 98 7,373(2) Equity compensation plans not approved by security holders - - - Total: 3,412,051 98 7,373
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants or rights (b) Weighted- average exercise price of outstanding options, warrants or rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 2,605,028 (1) \$10.64 (1) 1,351,913 (2) Equity compensation plans not approved by security holders - - - Total: 2,605,028 1,351,913

-(1) Comprised of (a) stock options to purchase 13,200 shares of common stock under the 2009 Plan, at a weighted average exercise price of \$13.56 per share, (b) stock options to purchase 2,163,845 shares of common stock under the 2011 Plan, at a weighted average exercise price of \$10.40 per share, and (c) 1,235,006 shares of common stock subject to restricted stock units and performance restricted awards under the 2011 Plan, which are calculated with maximum amount.
+(1) Comprised of (i) stock options to purchase 1,137,558 shares of Common Stock under the 2011 Plan, at a weighted average exercise price of \$10.64 per share, (ii) 1,467,470 shares of Common Stock subject to RSUs and performance restricted awards under the 2011 Plan and 2020 Plan, which are calculated at maximum performance levels.
 There are no outstanding securities under the suspended Purchase Plan.